ryangwilson/ryangwilson.github.io/_portfolio/hotelrate.md

 processdoc: hotelrate_process.pdf
 processdocprompt: HotelRate Process Document
 outcome: From the initial wireframes, I created an InVision prototype to simulate the user experience/interaction for the HotelRate website.
 This interaction caused further refinement of the wireframes and brought to my attention some of the overlooked necessary interactions.  <br><br>  InVision allowed me to quickly mock up an interactive piece to show the intended flow through this project.
+value: <ul><li>Simplified how data and content is displayed so users can more easily understand infractions to start the resolution process</li> <li>Increase usability – simplified the user's path through the product to get to the information they need quicker</li> <li>Recommended filtering for infractions so users can more quickly find and resolve issues</li> </ul>
 externalurl:
 externalprompt:
 webpcollection-image: hotelrate_screen18.webp